Why a fitness rack is so handy

 - Are there options for resistance bands or dip attachments?

-- Can you combine the rack with storage systems to store weights neatly?
+- Can you combine the rack with storage systems to neatly store weights?

-A foldable rack must be easy to fold without complicated actions.
-Movable racks should be light and quick to set up.
+A foldable rack should be easy to fold without complicated steps.
+Portable racks should be light and quick to set up.

-How do you get the most out of your fitness rack?
+How to get the most out of your fitness rack?

 - Use it for more than just squats.